 Refrain from pinning or attaching anything to the cap or gown.
-Fraternities/Sororities shawls can be worn with your cap and gown.
-Academic regalia should be worn without jewelry such as large earrings and bangles.
+Fraternities/Sororities shawls, can be worn with your cap or gown.
+Corsages, ribbons or scarves are not allowed.
+Academic regalia should be worn with modest jewelry, no large earrings and bangles.

 4. Caps are worn with tips in a horizontal position (not tilted), and tassels on the right side.
 Hoods are carried on the right arm while marching in the procession.

 6. Candidates from each school will be presented by their Dean to the Provost/Vice President for Academic Affairs, who will then present them to the President.
-Immediately following the President's statement, conferring the degrees, the Chief Marshal indicates the hooding ceremony.
+Immediately following the Presi-dent's statement, conferring the degrees, the Chief Marshal indicates the hooding ceremony-ny.
 Candidates will turn to the right to be hooded by the candidates on the left.

 7. The President will deliver the charge to the class, followed by the National Alumni President leading the graduates in the Oath of Alliance.

 9. No picture taking will be allowed where graduates, faculty, and special guests are seated.
-No balloons, noisemakers, floral bouquets or large gifts will be allowed in the Coliseum.
+No bal-loons, noisemakers, floral bouquets or large gifts will be allowed in the MPC.
 Please ask your families to save these items for after the ceremony.